 Day 2: Trieste – Piran – Buje | 42-54km

 The day starts with a welcome briefing and bike fitting (in case you have rented a bike from us).
+To avoid cycling with traffic in Trieste we suggest taking a ferry from Trieste to Muggia, departure times are: 10:10am and 11:20 (30 mins, price per person+bike around 6 EUR).
 You start your cycling tour following the famous Parenzana route – a former railway track system connecting 33 Istrian towns and villages, turned into a tourist area for hikers and cyclists.
 Entering Slovenia the route takes you through the historic seaside cities of Piran and Koper as well as the salt mines of Secovlje.
 Once you cross the Croatian border you head to the Buje area where you stay for the overnight.